panchomb/ie-exercise-3/modules/sql/server/README.md

 ### Parameter: `administrators`

 The Azure Active Directory (AAD) administrator authentication.
 Required if no `administratorLogin` & `administratorLoginPassword` is provided.
 - Required: No
 - Type: object
 - Default: `{}`

-### Parameter: `primaryUserAssignedIdentityId`

-The resource ID of a user assigned identity to be used by default.
-Required if "userAssignedIdentities" is not empty.

-- Required: No
-- Type: string
-- Default: `''`

 ### Parameter: `databases`

 The databases to create in the server.
 - Required: No
 - Type: array
 - Default: `[]`